MichaelAquilina/zsh-autoswitch-virtualenv/README.md

 -------

 Right now the only option available is to prevent verbose messages from being displayed when moving between directories.
-You can do this by setting "AUTOSWITCH_SILENT" to a non-empty value.
+You can do this by setting `AUTOSWITCH_SILENT` to a non-empty value.